 Questions can be directed to the Vital Records Call Center at +1-(855)-322-1022.

-Online/Phone Requests for Birth and Death Records & Certificates Through VitalChek: Copies of a certificate of death or certificate of birth can be ordered online via VitalChek.
-Both types of certificates cost $15.00 with an additional VitalChek fee of $8.30.
+Online/Phone Requests for Birth & Death Records & Certificates Through VitalChek: Copies of a certificate of death or certificate of birth can be ordered online via VitalChek.
+Both types of certificates cost $15.00, with an additional VitalChek fee of $8.30.
 Phone requests can be made by calling VitalChek at +1-(877)-854-4481.

-How To Look Up Kings County Property Records for Free Through the New York Department of Finance — ACRIS
+How To Find Kings County Property Records for Free Through the New York Department of Finance – ACRIS

 When looking for property records, users have several search criteria to choose from: